Easter Cookies Filled with Jam

 Preparation for Easter cookies filled with jam

-• For the shortcrust pastry preparation, you can use a stand mixer with the paddle attachment or knead by hand.
+• For preparing the shortcrust pastry you can use the stand mixer with the paddle attachment or mix by hand.

-In the stand mixer’s bowl, first, mix the softened butter with the sugar, then add the eggs.
-Continue working the mixture while adding the grated lemon zest and the sifted flour.
+In the stand mixer bowlcream together the softened butter and the sugar first; when they are combined add the eggs, continuing to mix add the grated lemon zest and the sifted flour.

-• Hand Kneading: Mix the flour and sugar and place them like a fountain on a pastry board.
-In the center, put the butter cut into small pieces and the eggs, along with the lemon zest.
-Quickly work the ingredients with your hands until you obtain a smooth and homogeneous dough.
+• Hand mixing: Mix the flour and sugar and make a well on your work surface, put the butter cut into pieces in the center together with the eggs and the lemon zest, quickly work the ingredients with your hands until you obtain a smooth and homogeneous dough.

-• Work the dough quickly, which should be soft and homogeneous.
-If more flour is needed, add it during kneading.
+• Work the dough quickly; it should be soft and homogeneous.
+If more flour is needed add it during kneading.
 Let it rest for about 20 minutes in a cool place.

-Roll out the dough with a rolling pin into a sheet of your desired thickness.
+Roll out the dough with a rolling pin to the thickness you desire.

-• Thicker if you want tall and soft cookies, thinner if you want crumblier cookies to fill later.
+• Thicker if you want tall and soft cookies, thinner if you prefer crumblier cookies to be filled afterwards.

-With cookie cutters, or freehand, create the various shapes and then place them on a non-stick baking sheet or one lined with parchment paper, cutting out a central part of the cookie.
+Using cookie cutters, or freehand, cut out the different shapes then place them on a non-stick baking sheet or one lined with baking paper; cut out a part of the central area of some cookies (to create the top with a window).

 Easter cookies filled with jam

 • Decorate the cookies with colorful sprinkles or small smarties, pressing them well with your hands.
-Then bake the Easter cookies in a preheated oven at 356°F (180°C) for about 15-18 minutes, depending on the thickness you achieved.
+Then bake the Easter cookies in an oven preheated to 356°F for about 15-18 minutes; this depends on the thickness you have made.

-• Once they are golden brown, remove them from the oven, let them cool, and then serve as is or fill the whole part of the cookie by placing a teaspoon of orange jam, strawberry preserves, or Nutella.
-Cover with the cut-out cookie and place on a serving plate.
+• When they are nicely golden remove them from the oven, let them cool and then serve plain or fill the whole cookie with a teaspoon of orange marmalade, strawberry jam or Nutella, cover with the other cookie (the one with the cut-out) and arrange on a serving plate.

 • For all other Easter recipes, both sweet and savory, click here!